front-end-intermediate/session-1/readme.md

 <!-- See the [Mozilla Developer's Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) entry on JS and on [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) scripting. -->

+The process we will use is:

+1. Select an html element to work on
+1. Add an event listener to the selected element (e.g.click)
+1. Create commands to run when the event occurs on the listener

 ### Selecting elements in the DOM

 Use document`.querySelectorAll()` to find all matching elements on a page.
 You can use any valid CSS selector.